Fairness Risks for Group-conditionally Missing Demographics: Experimental Results

+We compared with three types of methods.
+MMD-based Fair Distillation \citep[\textbf{MFD},][]{jung2021fair} encourages fairness through feature distillation, but it requires observed labels and demographics.
+So we imputed $y$ and $a$ with three heuristics: \begin{itemize}[leftmargin=*] \item (\textbf{gt y, gt a}): feed the ground-truth $y$ and $a$.
+It forms an unfair comparison with our method but sheds light on the best possible performance of the method; \item (\textbf{gt y, rand a}): feed the ground-truth $y$ and impute $a$ uniformly at random to eliminate the correlation between labels and groups; \item (\textbf{pred y, pred a}): train a classifier to predict the missing $y$ and $a$; \end{itemize}

+As plotting three curves makes the figures overly crowded, we defer the full plots to Appendix~\ref{sec:app_experiment}, and only show in the main paper the results without involving ground-truth imputation (the last variant).

-We compared with FairHSIC \citep{quadrianto2019discovering}, which promotes independence between group and the learned feature representations.
-We also adopted MMD-based Fair Distillation \citep[MFD,][]{jung2021fair}, which encourages fairness through feature distillation.
-The third baseline is FairRF \citep{ZhaDaiShuWan22}, which uses proxy features.
+The second baseline is \textbf{FairRF} \citep{ZhaDaiShuWan22}, which uses proxy features.
 For Adult, they used \textit{age}, \textit{relation} and \textit{marital status} as the proxy features.
-We found empirically that using \textit{age} alone gave even slightly better results.
+We found empirically that using \textit{age} alone gave even better results.
 So we just used \textit{age} as the proxy feature.
 We did not apply FairRF to CelebA because proxy features are difficult to identify for images.

-Since FairHSIC and MFD require observed labels and demographics for training, we imputed $y$ and $a$ via four heuristics: \begin{itemize}[leftmargin=*] \item (\textbf{gt y, gt a}): feed the ground-truth $y$ and $a$.
-It forms an unfair comparison with our method but sheds light on the best possible performance of the method; \item (\textbf{gt y, rand a}): feed the ground-truth $y$ and randomly impute $a$; \item (\textbf{pred y, pred a}): train a classifier to predict the missing $y$ and $a$; \item (\textbf{pred y, rand a}): train a classifier to predict the missing $y$ and randomly impute $a$. \end{itemize}
+The third baseline is \textbf{FairDA} \citep{liang2023fair}.
+It divides all examples into source and target domains based on the availability of sensitive feature, and estimates that for the target domain by domain adaptation.

-\subsection{Implementation details of Fair-SS-VAE}
+\paragraph{Implementation details of Fair-SS-VAE}

-We employed M2-VAE \citep{Kingma2014semi} for Fair-SS-VAE.
-All methods used WideResNet-28-2 as the feature extractor for CelebA, while three fully connected layers were used for Adult.
-We kept the number of samples to 100 in the Monte-Carlo evaluation of $\Ecal$ in \eqref{eq:def_MC}.
+We employed M2-VAE \citep{Kingma2014semi} for Fair-SS-VAE, with WideResNet-28-2 used as the feature extractor for CelebA, and three fully connected layers for Adult.
+We kept the sample size to 100 in the Monte-Carlo evaluation of $\Ecal$ in \eqref{eq:def_MC}.

-For the fairness risk measure, we employed the \textit{difference of equalized odds} (DEO).
-On training data, it is the \textit{absolute} mean difference of equalized odds: